|

 gay priests of ribald stories and popular folklore.
 'It's not good enough

+!' she stormed angrily.
 If that priest did really have a resident

 boy friend, and allegations are not proven truth and rumour often equates